foam-framework/foam/tutorial/todo/2-todo.md

 Let's examine the parameters we passed to FOAM's [index.html]({{site.baseurl}}/guides/index_html) in order to load our app.

-- `model_=foam.browser.BrowserConfigU2` This is the model we want `index.html` to instantiate for us.
-The `BrowserConfigU2` has many configuration options that determine how exactly our Browser should behave.
-They all have default values, though, so we don't need to set any except `model`, which we do below.
+- `model_=foam.browser.u2.BrowserController` This is the main model we want `index.html` to instantiate and display for us. `BrowserController` is the top-level model for the Browser.
-- `view=foam.browser.u2.BrowserView` We want to display our `BrowserConfigU2`
-  using a `BrowserView`, the heart of the Browser component.
-- `model=com.todo.model.Todo` here we set the `model` property of the `BrowserConfig` to the todo item model we defined above.
+- `model=com.todo.model.Todo` here we set the `model` property of the `BrowserController` to the todo item model we defined above.
 The Browser looks at the `model` to see what the objects we want to browse look like.

 This is the essence of FOAM.
-Instead of writing code to implement all these features for your app, we write them in a generic way that can be reused by many apps.
+Instead of writing code to implement all the Browser's features for your app, we write them in a generic way that can be reused by many apps.

+With just a model and the Browser, our nascent app can create new todos, edit existing ones, and search-as-you-type.
+Soon we'll have it persisting in LocalStorage, and then on a server.

 ### Views are Evolving